Cod3dDOT/air-gui/README.md

 # aircrack-gui

- Gtk3.0 Python gui for aircrack-ng
+Aircrack-Gui is a Python gui for Aicrack written with help of Gtk 3.0.

+First priority was to make every step intuitive and to remove any need in typing with your hands)

 ## Requirements

 PyGoObject version: 3.36.0

 Python version: 3.2

 ## Installation